-Insights 7.17.23
+Insights 1.11.24

-Federal workplace safety officials just released a long-anticipated electronic recordkeeping rule today, which will prompt changes for certain employers that need to submit work-related injury and illness data starting on January 1, 2024.
-Specifically, the new rule updates the list of employers considered to be in "high-hazard" industries and creates new obligations for some employers.
-Unfortunately for large employers in non-hazardous industries, the agency made a significant change between the proposed rule and the final rule: OSHA did not remove the annual requirement for establishments with at least 250 employees to submit their Form 300A- Summary of Work-Related Injuries and Illnesses.
-What are the six key points employers should note about the new rule - and what three steps can you take to prepare?
+A long-anticipated workplace safety rule just took effect on January 1 prompting changes for certain employers that need to submit work-related injury and illness data.
+Specifically, the new recordkeeping rule updates the list of employers considered to be in "high-hazard" industries and creates new obligations for some employers.
+Unfortunately for large employers in non-hazardous industries, OSHA did not remove the annual requirement for establishments with at least 250 employees to submit their Form 300A- Summary of Work-Related Injuries and Illnesses.
+What are the six key points employers should note about the new rule - and what three steps you should consider taking now that the rule is in effect?